mitchelllisle/data-privacy-papers/README.md

 early and across all examined states but also find a significant number of CCPA-subject websites that fail to offer any opt-out methods even when CCPA is in effect.
-Our findings can shed light on how websites are reacting to the CCPA and identify potential gaps in compliance and opt- out method designs that hinder consumers from exercising CCPA opt-out rights.</p>
+Our findings can shed light on how websites are reacting to the CCPA and identify potential gaps in compliance and opt-out method designs that hinder consumers from exercising CCPA opt-out rights.</p>
   </details>
 </div>